Raviteja-Salendra/minimal_upgrad_portfolio/index.md

 ### Here is an unordered list:

-*   Item foo
-*   Item bar
-*   Item baz
-*   Item zip
+*   Built and deployed 6+ data science projects on GitHub Pages
+*   Designed REST APIs in Spring Boot and Node.js
+*   Created dashboards and visualizations for real-world datasets
+*   Regularly participate in online coding platforms (LeetCode, Codeforces)
+*   Conducted peer-to-peer sessions on ML algorithms

 ### And an ordered list:

-1. Item one
-1. Item two
-1. Item three
-1. Item four
+1. Brainstorm the project idea
+2. Collect and clean the dataset
+3. Perform Exploratory Data Analysis (EDA)
+4. Build and validate ML models
+5. Deploy on GitHub Pages or render on Streamlit

 ### And a nested list:

-- level 1 item
-  - level 2 item
-  - level 2 item
-    - level 3 item
-    - level 3 item
-- level 1 item
-  - level 2 item
-  - level 2 item
-  - level 2 item
-- level 1 item
-  - level 2 item
-  - level 2 item
-- level 1 item
+- Areas of Interest:
+  - Machine Learning
+  - Deep Learning
+    - CNNs for image classification
+    - LSTMs for sequence modeling
+  - Backend Engineering
+    - RESTful API Development
+    - Database Design & Optimization
+- Projects in Progress:
+  - Container terminal operation time prediction
+  - Adversarial testing on cloud workload forecasting models
+  - Real-time fuel consumption prediction using ML

 ### Small image